The New Florentine Steak Experience ™

 - A cooking lesson learning the trick of Italian cuisine!

-- A starter of classic Tuscan anti-pasti ‘Fettunta’: toasted Tuscan bread with olive oil drizzled on top
+- Starter of classic Tuscan anti-pasti ‘Fettunta’: toasted Tuscan bread with olive oil drizzled on top

 - A choice of Tuscan side dishes: roasted potatoes, greens, salad and traditional Tuscan white beans